Last Updated on Samuel Franklinby

 Both of the scout secondary weapons are vastly different from your primary with both having a close range focus for when the enemy catches you off guard.
 While used significantly less than your primary don’t underestimate either of these capable weapons that you’ll likely be using for the softer foes you encounter.

 Jury-Rigged Boomstick: The initial starting secondary for scout players this shotgun can be useful for both single foes or targeting weak points of larger ones.
-It’s biggest drawback is the double barrel design which effectively gives you two shots of pellets for foes and is as expected deadly at close range.
-The boomstick options are diverse in the later tiers and when it comes to overclocks to the point where most of these options are viable.
-With Auto Reload players can flick their shotgun out for a quick burst before letting it reload in their pocket which works great with the assault rifle on switch or instead use Fear The Boomstick when near swarms to take some heat off yourself and teammates while White Phosphorus Shells gives you some area of effect potential.
-Personally I prefer the latter two options to add some important boosts to dealing with swarming enemies.
+It’s biggest drawback is the double barrel design which effectively gives you two shots of pellets for foes before needing to reload although this means it is deadly at close range.
+The Boomstick options are diverse in the later tiers and overclocks to the point where most of these options are viable.
+With Auto Reload players can flick their shotgun out for a quick burst before letting it reload in their pocket which works great with the assault rifle on switch or instead players can use Fear The Boomstick when near swarms to take some heat off yourself and teammates while White Phosphorus Shells gives you some area of effect potential.
+Personally I prefer the latter two options to add some important boosts to dealing with swarming enemies and counter that weakness of the scout.

 - Tier 1 – Double Sized Buckshot